Workshops

 We cover all the various aspects of the subject including composition, values, color theory, painting mechanics and materials considerations, as well as aesthetic theory and art historical contexts.
 Multiple demonstrations are given and the groups receive six hours of instruction per day from both instructors.

 The workshops are open to all levels as Tina can take beginning students to work alongside her so they might have continuous advice while they work., and most of the teaching is done one on one as we make our rounds.
 Both Tina and I trained in atelier systems directly descended from the French Academies of the 19th-century, where it was believed that anyone can learn to paint well with the proper training.
+Individual instruction is available in French, English or Italian.

 For those that can’t make it on one of my workshops, I have painting demos from past courses on my YouTube channel here.